Enthroned: History

 In 2005, Enthroned released their first official live album, Black Goat Ritual, recorded during their tour of Brazil.
 Enthroned parted ways with longtime vocalist Sabathan, at which time Nornagest took over the vocals and Phorgath joined the band on bass.

 In June 2007, Enthroned recorded their seventh album Tetra Karcist, seeing the return of old drummer Alsvid for the studio sessions.

 Ahephahim joined as the new official drummer in June 2007 and Enthroned signed with Regain Records in January 2008.
 At this time, some members of the band opened a recording studio, Blackout Multimedia.
 In the meantime, Ahephaim and Nguaroth left the band due to lack of time and were replaced by ex-Gorgoroth drummer Garghuf.
 Nerath Daemon took back the position he left five years ago in Enthroned, changing his name to Neraath.
 Enthroned's eight album, Pentagrammaton, was released on 22 March 2010.
 Since then, Nornagest has given up playing guitar in live performances, due to chronic tendonitis in his wrist, and has instead become the band's frontman.
 Former members Lord Sabathan and Nguaroth joined the band for a one-off live performance in 2010 as an act of reconciliation.

 In September 2011, Enthroned announced that their collaboration with Regain Records had ended while the band was busy recording their ninth studio album which was titled Obsidium and was released on 10 March 2012 through Agonia Records.

 On 15 April 2014 Enthroned released their tenth studio album; Sovereigns.

 In 2016, long time bassist Phorgath and guitarist ZarZax departed the band on amicable terms, and were replaced by Norgaath and Shagãl respectively for live shows and officially joined the band in 2018.

 In 2017, Enthroned ended their contract with Agonia Records.
 According to Nornagest the band's eleventh studio album has been on the works since 2017.
 In December 2018 the band announced on their Facebook page alongside their 25th anniversary post that their next album will be released on 2019.

 In January 2019 Enthroned announced that they have signed with Season of Mist to release their new album as well as future projects.
 They will also embark on a world tour to support the album.
-On March 20, 2019, Cold Black Suns was revealed as the title of their eleventh album which was released on June 7.
-On April 15 the band released a music video for the song "Hosanna Satana".
+On 20 March 2019 Cold Black Suns was revealed as the title of their eleventh album which was released on 7 June.
+On 15 April the band released a music video for the song "Hosanna Satana".

-On October 1, 2019 the band announced that guitarist ZarZax had rejoined the band since Shagãl decided to leave Enthroned in order to focus on his band, Vibrion.
+On 1 October 2019 the band announced that guitarist ZarZax had rejoined the band since Shagãl decided to leave Enthroned in order to focus on his band, Vibrion.